Builders and Innovators: Conversation with Nick Mehta

 Because I after working at Symantec, I ran a SaaS company.
 And we were in the cloud, you know, we're technology in the cloud, but we we were running kind of more like an on prem company, we had a, you know, sales team and marketing and product and support early SaaS days, that early SaaS days, and then you and but then one day, you kind of see those turn numbers go up or whatever.

-And it's like that wake up call, while we've got to make sure we're making sure our customers are using the stuff they bought, they're being onboarded, well, they're getting value so that they renew with us.
+And it's like that wake up call, wow, we've got to make sure we're making sure our customers are using the stuff they bought, they're being onboarded, well, they're getting value so that they renew with us.

 And but during that time, I learned a lot about the importance of the stuff after the sale, you've been a big fan of this, you guys are investing it in your own company, right.

-But to your point on category creation, when we launched game site in 2013, if you looked across the whole world, on LinkedIn, there were probably about 500 customer success managers in the whole world, not companies doing it, but people in that like in their profile, yeah, in their profile, that's a pretty small addressable market for a company like us selling software.
+But to your point on category creation, when we launched game site in 2013, if you looked across the whole world, on LinkedIn, there were probably about 500 customer success managers in the whole world, not companies doing it, but people in that like in their profile, yeah, their profile, that's a pretty small addressable market for a company like us selling software.

-And so we, we had to create the category out of necessity, it wasn't something we're like, hey, we want to create a category.
+And so we, we had to create the category out of necessity.

 It's like, we got to do that, because that's what we have to do to create our market.